-- You must reside in a state where the lender does business.
+- Resident of a state where the lender does business.

-- You must be employed or have a verifiable source of income (the lender may require a certain minimum monthly income).
+- Employed or have a verifiable source of income (the lender may require a certain minimum monthly income).

-- You must have a checking account in good standing at a separate depository institution (no overdrafts, bad checks, or other problems within the last 30 days).
+- Have a checking account in good standing at a separate depository institution (no overdrafts, bad checks, or other problems within the last 30 days).

 - A poor credit record may not be a deterrent to borrowing; tribal lenders do not perform credit checks on applicants.

 With respect to tribal lending organizations, the following information applies to one of the larger lenders: